mgiulio/mg-wc-stripe/readme.txt

 7. Enter the settings that you would like you to use

 == Future Plans ==
-Add Subscriptions to eliminate the need for WooSubscriptions.

 == Frequently Asked Questions ==
 None at this time